 The Waverly WHP Area Implementation Project received Section 319 funding from NDEE in 2023.
 The project is focused on the adoption of agricultural best management practices (BMPs) such as fertilizer and nutrient management, irrigation water management, cover crops, and others.
-To facilitate the adoption of these practices, this project includes funding for a new staff position at LPSNRD: a Drinking Water Protection (DWP) Specialist.
-The DWP Specialist was hired and began work in 2023 and is leading a focused public outreach and education effort, targeted at key producers and other members of the public, in order to identify barriers to BMP implementation and then overcome them by developing tailored programming to fill potential educational, technical, and monetary gaps.
+To facilitate the adoption of these practices, this project includes funding for a new staff position with the City of Waverly.
+This position will expand to work with all wellhead protection areas within the district.
+The position is leading a focused public outreach and education effort, targeted at key producers and other members of the public, in order to identify barriers to BMP implementation and then overcome them by developing tailored programming to fill potential educational, technical, and monetary gaps.
 These efforts are building relationships with producers with the goal of increasing adoption of BMPs.